Thiago099/jsx-dom-builder/README.md

 ## Description

-This is a library that allows to use jsx to create a wrapper to the dom elements, more info below.
+This is a library that allows to use jsx to create a wrapper to the dom elements.
 ## Instalation

 Create a vite vanilla app with the command: